-- 2) The officer has a reasonable belief that an occupant is using the vehicle in a manner that poses an imminent threat of death or serious physical injury to the officer or another person, and there is no avenue of escape. - H. Less-Lethal Weapons/Tactics: Prior to deployment of any less-lethal weapon, officers must be trained and certified through this agency or the manufacturer in a recognized training program covering the proper use of the weapon from both the technical and legal aspects.
-All deployments must be consistent with departmental use of force training and policy.
+K. Less-Lethal Weapons/Tactics: Prior to deployment of any less-lethal weapon, officers/deputies must be trained and certified through this agency or the manufacturer in a recognized training program covering the proper use of the weapon from both the technical and legal aspects.
+All deployments must be consistent with departmental response to resistance training and policy.